ramyzhang/ramyzhang/README.md

-👋 Hi, I’m @ramyzhang, currently a 3rd year studying Computer Science and Cognitive Science at the University of Toronto!
+👋 Hi hi, I’m @ramyzhang, currently a 3rd year studying Computer Science and Cognitive Science at the University of Toronto!

 👀 I’m interested in web development and [games](https://mimimosa.itch.io/)!
 One of my favourite things in the world is realizing an abstract idea into delightful software that people can engage with.